AkashKhobare/heroes-app/README.md

-Repository to contain all angular projects.
+Repository to contain all Angular projects.

 There is a seperate branch for each project.